sudokoko/mesotool/README.md

 2. Mark the file as executable, if unable to run. `chmod +x mesotool_x.x.x_rel`
 3. Run the executable by typing `./mesotool_x.x.x_rel`.

+> **Please note,** moving the executable file outside of `mesotool/dist/main` will break the executable.
+Consider creating a desktop shortcut to the executable.

 ## Having Trouble?
 Open an issue in the Issues tab.